 Mysteries series as stealth memoirs

 For writers, mysteries are a great way to create a series heroine or hero by writing your own idealized fantasy memoir.
-Take what you know best, the reality of your life, the relationships good and bad, your work, profession, travel, naïve hopes and terrible losses, the changes you’ve been through, the ups and downs, and tell the story with a main character who’s actually you!
+Take what you know best, the reality of your life, the relationships good and bad, your work, profession, travel, naïve hopes and terrible losses, the changes you’ve been through, the ups and downs, and tell the story with the main character who’s actually you!
 Artfully disguised of course.
+Suppose in real life, if you are sexually an active person, bring that trait to your character also.
+You can develop them as someone who enjoys to meet for sex.
+Try building the plot on that note.
+Introduce the element of mystery, romance, tragedy, or whatever is that you desire.
+Build on the narrative that you desire for yourself to unravel.

 Generations of successful writers have written their memoirs in the form of mystery series, pouring new wine into old bottles, reflecting the changing world around them.
 They make themselves and their lives the stuff of idealized, sometimes romantic, other times gritty and self-deprecating, but always evolving self-portraits.